This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

-You can use my pattern by clicking the button below.
+You can use my pattern by clicking the button below – then save the pattern to your computer so you can print it.
 Or you can make your own.
 With a project like this one, simple is best.

 How to Make a Folk Art Bunny with DAS Air Dry Clay